handsomecode/guides/templates/README/README.md

 ## License

-This project is Copyright Handsome LC.
+This project is Copyright Handsome LLC.
+Code is property of CLIENT NAME.

 ## Acknowledgments